-JWF was in charge of design and construction of the ramp and tunnel underneath the Bressi Parking Garage.
-For the design phase, James W. Fowler Co. partnered with McMillen Jacobs Associates (MJA), a long-time business partner.
-An important consideration for the design and construction was the historical element of Bressi Parking Garage.
-Built in 1923, the Bressi Parking Garage served multiple purposes for the City of Seattle.
-In addition to being a parking garage it also served as a storage and distribution facility and an artist studio.
-Being the only building in the area that maintained the pre-World’s Fair character, the Bressi Parking Garage gained recognition from the Landmarks Preservation Board, who identified the exterior and truss system as protected.
+JWF partnered with Delve Underground (formerly McMillen Jacobs Associates), a long-time business partner, for the design and construction of the ramp and tunnel underneath the Bressi Parking Garage.
+An important consideration for the design and construction was the historical element of the Garage.
+Built in 1923, it served multiple purposes for the City of Seattle.
+In addition to being a parking garage, it also served as a storage and distribution facility and an artist studio.
+Being the only building in the area that maintained the pre-World’s Fair character, the Garage gained recognition from the Landmarks Preservation Board, who identified the exterior and truss system as protected.